 Price of Polaris Premium Blue Synthetic Blend 2-Cycle Engine Oil versus AMSOIL Injector Oil

-“AIO” AMSOIL Injector Synthetic 2-Stroke Oil can be shipped to your door for around 30% less than you can pick up Polaris Premium Blue 2-Stroke Oil at your dealer.
+AMSOIL Injector Synthetic 2-Stroke Oil can be shipped to you for around 30% less than you can buy Polaris Premium Blue 2-Stroke Oil.
 Again this a full synthetic versus a synthetic blend, so in our mind, this is a no-brainer.

-Oildepot sells the finest 2-stroke oils in the snowmobile industry at better prices than the oils found at your Polaris dealer.
+Oildepot sells the finest 2-stroke oils in the snowmobile industry at better prices than those found at your Polaris dealer.
 Contact us using the form on this page or call us at 1-800-748-5781.